Unboxed-Software/solana-course/content/basic-anchor-program.md

 Lastly, let’s implement the `delete_movie_review` instruction to close an existing `movie_review` account.

-The instruction will require an `Context` type of `DeleteMovieReview` with no additional instruction data.
+The instruction will require a `Context` type of `DeleteMovieReview` with no additional instruction data.
 Since we are only closing an account, we will not need any additional instruction logic.

 ```rust
 #[program]